Plumbers directory

 If you are changing your hot water cylinder and fancy mains pressure - BEWARE those who immediately guide you towards an unvented system.
 If you experience such behaviour you might find the installer has limited knowledge of ALL the system types available for you to choose from.
 While a well installed and well serviced unvented system will work fine there are issues of safety you should be made aware of.
 If the installer happens to 'forget to mention' said issues - ask yourself why?
 Seek independent advice.

 The plumbing industry is competitive to say the least.
 From manufacturer to installer, everybody is trying to grab business.
 Make sure you don't have products recommended to you because they happen to be on 'special offer' at the local merchant.
 You should not therefore be surprised to discover that a plumber might be tempted to recommend a product for the simple reason there's a few quid extra to be made by selling you a different brand.
-Do your own homework and research products you intend to spend the next few years with.
+Do your own homework and research products you intend to live with for the next few years.
 Armed with a basic knowledge you are less likely to be duped.

 If you have any doubts ask elsewhere for a second opinion.
 Never forget you are in charge.
 The tradesperson is working for you and don't loose sight of this.

 Same applies to unvented hot water systems.
-The installation of an unvented hot water system that contains more than 15 litres requires the installer to be qualified (G3 Building Regs).
-Incorrect installation can cause explosion and cost lives.
+The installation of an unvented hot water system that contains more than 15 litres of hot water under pressure requires the installer to be qualified (G3 Building Regs).
+Incorrect installation can cause an explosion capable of demolishing a building and cost lives.
 Don't be tempted by amateurs.
 The results can be lethal.

 Unqualified fitters with all the excuses why they don't need registration or qualification are a serious danger.
 Do not be convinced otherwise.
 It is The Law.